hyrumk/Subject_Independent_MI/README.md

 ##### *NOTE: This is an implementation done on a personal level.
 The code is very unorganized at the moment and the input it can take is very limited, but I'm planning on updating the code consistently.

+for some reason, create_windows_from_events function used in bandpass_data in independent_dataprocess.py comes up with the list index out of range error, which does not occur when run on colab.